microsoft/AzureTRE/docs/tre-admins/setup-instructions/ui-install-base-workspace.md

     - Fill in general information such as name and description
     - [Optional] Update values for Shared Storage Quota, App Service Plan (SKU) and Address space if needed
     - Application (Client ID) - is the AAD Application representing the workspace.
 You can auto create one by setting it to `auto_create` or provide an existing one.
-In case of providing a specific client id make sure to fill in the Application (Client) Secret field too.
-To read about how to create it manually read the [Creating an Application Client for base workspace](#creating-an-application-client-for-base-workspace) section below
+To read about how to create it manually read the [Creating an Application Client for base workspace](#creating-an-application-client-for-base-workspace) section below.

     After filling the details press submit.